jnozzi/cocoadev.com/markdown/ChickenOfTheVNC.md

 cvs -z3 -d :pserver:anonymous@cvs.sourceforget.net:/cvsroot/cotvnc co -r GEN_2_GUI cotvnc

-Then open it up and build in General/XCode...
-I'm using OSX 10.3.4 and General/XCode 1.2, and it builds perfectly :)
+Then open it up and build in XCode...
+I'm using OSX 10.3.4 and XCode 1.2, and it builds perfectly :)

-General/RufusCable
+RufusCable

 ----